Kingdom of Cilicia (part 2)

 Hetum I and the Mongols

-Meanwhile, the enormous Empire of Mongols expanded on the East, and the Turks were consecutively ousted from the Greater Armenia, Syria and Mesopotamia.
-During the ruling of Hetum I, Mongols approached the borders of Cappadocia and Cilicia.
-A far-sighted politician, Hetum I was prompt to establish the good relations with Khan Batu.
+Meanwhile, the vast Mongol Empire continued its expansion in the East, gradually pushing the Turks out of Greater Armenia, Syria, and Mesopotamia.
+During the reign of Hetum I, Mongol forces advanced toward the borders of Cappadocia and Cilicia.
+A far-sighted statesman, Hetum I quickly recognized the significance of the new power and sought amicable relations with Khan Batu.

-Later, when Khan Mangu assumed the title of Great Khan, Hetum I made a long trip to the Golden Horde with the many sumptuous presents.
-As a result, the military alliance with the Mongols was reaffirmed.
-The Mongols supported Hetum I in his conflict against the Sultans of Konya and Aleppo.
-The next Armenian kings also maintained friendly connections with the Khans of Golden Horde.
-The situations drastically changed however, as the Mongols declined in power and were gradually converted to Islam.
+Later, when Khan Mangu assumed the title of Great Khan, Hetum I undertook a long and perilous journey to the Golden Horde, bringing magnificent gifts.
+His diplomacy proved successful, and the military alliance with the Mongols was reaffirmed.
+The Mongols supported Hetum I in his struggles against the Sultans of Konya and Aleppo.
+Subsequent Armenian kings likewise maintained friendly ties with the Khans of the Golden Horde.

 Cilician Kingdom in danger

-In 1266, the Mamluk Sultan Beibars summoned Hetum I to abandon his allegiance to the Mongols, laying several territorial claims.
-The Mamlukes marched on Cilicia, and a battle, known as Disaster of Mari took place on August 24, 1266.
-The Armenian forces led by two of King Hetum’s sons, Levon (the future king Levon II) and Thoros, were defeated.
-Leo was made a prisoner, and Thoros was killed in battle.
+In 1266, the Mamluk Sultan Beibars demanded that Hetum I break his alliance with the Mongols and accept Mamluk territorial claims.
+When he refused, the Mamluks invaded Cilicia.
+On August 24, 1266, the Battle of Mari—later known as the Disaster of Mari—took place.
+Armenian forces, led by two of the king’s sons, Levon (the future Levon II) and Thoros, were defeated.
+Levon was captured, and Thoros was killed in battle.

-To return his son, Hetum I paid a huge ransom, and made serious territorial concessions to Mamlukes.
-3 years later, he abdicated in favor of his son, became a monk and died in a monastery.
+To secure his son’s release, Hetum I paid an enormous ransom and ceded significant territories to the Mamluks.
+Three years later, he abdicated in favor of his son, took monastic vows, and died in a monastery.

-Leon IV was the last king of the Rubenids dynasty.
-Then, the descendants of Armenian branch of the royal Lusignan family ruled Cilicia.
-John Lusignan, who came to throne under the name of Constantine III, tried to impose Catholicism.
-He invited a large number of European knights to his court.
+Levon IV was the last king of the Rubenid dynasty.
+After his death, the Armenian branch of the royal Lusignan family inherited the throne of Cilicia.
+John Lusignan, who ruled under the name Constantine III, attempted to impose Catholicism throughout the kingdom and brought numerous European knights to his court.

 Fall of the Kingdom